Polkadot-Blockchain-Academy/pba-book/content/substrate/intro/slides.md

 Notes:

-We are aware that the module is highly skewed in terms of lecture time, but is is intentional and we want to see how it works.
+We are aware that the module is highly skewed in terms of lecture time, but it is intentional and we want to see how it works.
 This allows you to kickstart with your assignment earlier.

 ---v